w3c/wcag3/guidelines/groups/interactive-components/expected-behavior/consistent-interactions.md

 ::assertion-required

-- Title, role or organization making the assertion (if different from the conformance claim).
+- title, role, or organization making the assertion (if different from the conformance claim)
-- Date of when the review was completed.
+- date of when the review was completed
-- Date of assertion (if different from the date of the conformance claim).
+- date of assertion (if different from the date of the conformance claim)

 ::assertion-recommended

-- Results from the review.
+- results from the review
-- Process or policy for maintaining the review.
+- process or policy for maintaining the review